blab/veme-2022/README.md

 ```

 Filter the data to eliminate low-quality or undesired data based on genome sequence or metadata attributes.
-In the following command, we filter by date and sequence length.
+In the following command, we filter by sequence length.
 We also force the inclusion of reference records that we will need for rooting the tree later.

 ``` bash